sylabs/singularityce-community/roadmap.md

 https://github.com/sylabs/singularity/issues/77
 SingularityCE has a 'fakeroot engine' that is able to configure a container run so that subuid/subgid configuration is used.
 This type of functionality opens the possibiity of carrying through `USER` specifications from Docker containers, so that their payload can run as the expected username.

-*Updated* - will now be addressed via native OCI image execution.
+  *Updated* - this will now be addressed via native OCI image execution.

-* **Experimental support for run/shell/exec of native OCI containers via OCI engine** Support execution of OCI images, in OCI native on-disk format, via runc OCI engine.
+* **Experimental support for run/shell/exec of native OCI containers via OCI engine** Support execution of OCI images, in OCI native on-disk format, via runc OCI engine - but with the familiar Singularity CLI.

-Target support for:
+  Target support for the following subset of options/flags in 3.11.
   * `--fakeroot`
   * Bind mounts
   * Namespace requests
-  * `--env / --envifile / SINGULARITYENV_`
+  * `--env / --envfile / SINGULARITYENV_`
   * `--apply-cgroups`
   * `--rocm / --nv` (binding method)